 - Actively engage learners in applying content knowledge to real world problems through the lens of interdisciplinary themes

-Consists of 90-94 credits from history, social sciences, and education, including the following courses below.
+Consists of a minimum of 90 credits from history, social sciences, and education, including the following courses below.

 Note: Required courses marked ** below have Math prerequisites.
 Depending on your placement score, additional courses may be required.